RobinBretin/RobinBretin.github.io/index.md

 ---
-title: "Your Name"
+title: "Home"
 layout: default
 ---
 # Welcome to My Research Page
 Hi there, and welcome to my research page!
 I’m Robin.

 I’m a curious researcher with a passion for learning and exploring new ideas.

-For my thesis, I focused on how people perceive and navigate the space around autonomous drones, using XR (Extended Reality) as a tool to study this interaction.
+So far, my research focuses on how people navigate the space around autonomous drones, using XR (Extended Reality) as a tool to study this interaction.
 Noticing a gap in the theoretical foundation, I developed a model based on existing proxemic theories, supported by insights from user studies.
 In parallel, I created guidelines and resources to help researchers effectively use XR in their own human-drone studies.

 The knowledge and skills I gained from this work have also allowed me to contribute to a range of exciting projects, from child safety in social VR and ATM authentication techniques to enhancing social robot interactions.